Name: Heather Berginc

 My goal as an educator is to provide an atmosphere for students to share and learn from one another.
 I use journaling, class discussion, cooperative learning, and much more!
 Feel free to stop by or email me to see what we’re up to this week.

 Name: Jocelyn James

 BA Liberal Arts

-I grew up near New York City and had the opportunity to see a great deal of art, music and dance as a child and to witness the transformational nature of the arts first hand.
+I grew up near New York City and had the opportunity to see lots of art, music and dance as a child and to witness the transformational nature of the arts first hand.
 It is my goal as an artist and art teacher to encourage and support students to gain a lifelong interest in art and confidence in making art.
-I believe Arts Education is as important to students as math, science, English or Social Studies.
+I believe Arts Education is as important to our students as math, science, English or Social Studies.
 Arts Education supports creative and critical thinking and helps students to consider issues of social justice in their world.

 Name: Ben Jefferies

 Courses Taught: Wellness, Health, Physical Education

 BA in Economics from the University of Kansas

 Minor in Sociology also from KU